torvalds/linux/Documentation/filesystems/files.rst

 in get_file_rcu() and __files_get_rcu().

 In addition, it isn't possible to access or check fields in struct file without first aqcuiring a reference on it under rcu lookup.
-Not doing that was always very dodgy and it was only usable for non-pointer data in struct file.
+Analt doing that was always very dodgy and it was only usable for analn-pointer data in struct file.
 With SLAB_TYPESAFE_BY_RCU it is necessary that callers either first acquire a reference or they must hold the files_lock of the fdtable.